Mikulitsi/information-security-course/h2 - Kill Chain.md

     - Compromised system establishes a connection to the adversary for remote control.

   - Actions on Objectives
-    - Adversary executes their mission (e.g., data exfiltration, sabotage).
+    - Adversary executes their mission (sabotage).

 - Disrupting any phase severs the link and prevents the attack.
 - Allows defenders to move away from reactive security, to proactive.

-- A "kill chain" is defined as a systematic means to find and attack an opponent in order to achieve a desired effect.
-- The term "kill chain" is derived from U.S. military targeting doctrine.
-The U.S. Army performs targeting with a model that includes steps; find, fix, track, target, engage, and assess (F2T2EA).
-It is called a "chain" because any weakness at any stage can disrupt the entire process.
-- This paper presents a different kill chain model specific to computer network intrusions.
-- Part of the premise of that intrusion model is that an aggressor has to:
-  - develop a payload to compromise a trusted boundary,
-  - establish a presence inside a trusted domain,
-  - from that presence attain their targeted objectives (e.g., lateral movement, a consideration of confidentiality, integrity, or available).

 ## Tactics, tools & procedures

 ### Tactics
 Tactics define the “why” of an ATT&CK technique or sub-technique.
-It is the adversary’s tactical objective: the rationale for completing one or more actions.
-For instance, an adversary may want to achieve credential access.
+It is the adversary’s tactical objective and the reason for completing one or more actions.
 An example of a tactic is execution and an adversary trying to run a malicious code to steal data.

 ### Techniques & sub-techniques
 Techniques are “how” an adversary maneuvers in order to obtain a tactical goal by performing an action.
 Sub-techniques are a more precise description of the adversarial behavior to achieve a goal.
 They describe behavior in a lower level than a technique.